NVIDIA/NVFlare/examples/advanced/federated-statistics/README.md

 #### AddNoiseToMinMax
-For histogram calculations, if the feature's histogram bin's range is not specified, we will need to use local data's min and max values to calculate the global min/max values, then use the global min, max values as the bin ragen for histogram calculation.
+For histogram calculations, if the feature's histogram bin's range is not specified, we will need to use local data's min and max values to calculate the global min/max values, then use the global min, max values as the bin range for histogram calculation.
 But send the server the local min, max values will reveal client's real data.
 To protect data privacy, we add noise to the local min/max values.